Vyral/ed-karzai/_posts/2019-03-11-heed-these-dos-and-donts-of-deck-maintenance.md

 First, let’s go over the do’s.&nbsp;

 <u><strong>Do seal your deck every two to three years.</strong></u> The most efficient means of doing this is using an all-in-one stain and sealer.
-I would advise against painting your deck, because it will peel over time.
+I would advise against painting your deck because it will peel over time.
 Staining is the best option.&nbsp;

 <u><strong>Do remove debris regularly.</strong></u> Letting debris settle on your deck will cause moisture and mildew to grow thereby leaving behind stains on your deck.&nbsp;